by Texas Homesteader ~

 NOTE: I have affiliate links on this blog!
 This means if you click on one and make a purchase, I could earn a small commission.
 This does not affect the price of your purchase, but it is a wonderful way to support this blog.
 THANK YOU!
 You can read my full disclosure statement here

-I’d already melted and hardened that beeswax into a long sheet and then cut it into chunky bars last fall when it was harvested.
+I’d already melted purified and hardened that beeswax last fall when it was harvested.
 Now I pulled one of those bars out and grated it into a small supply of beeswax for my lip balm project.

 (Note: When I have extra beeswax I’ll often sell it on my Online Store.
 Anything purchased from our online store helps support this blog.
 So thank you!

 RancherMan & I got into the kitchen & started assembling our simple lip balm ingredients: grated beeswax, organic coconut oil & vitamin E tablets along with a glass measuring cup & a metal skewer to stir with.